Andrew Lloyd Webber

 Andrew Lloyd Webber is the composer of some of the world’s best-known musicals including Cats, Evita, Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar, The Phantom of the Opera and Sunset Boulevard.

-He was knighted by Her Majesty The Queen in 1992 and created a life peer in 1997.
+Andrew Lloyd Webber was knighted in 1992 and created an honorary life peer in 1997.

 Share article